Communicating Technical Information

 Need to communicate technical or scientific information?
 Learn the writing strategies specific to the scientific and technical fields that will help you meet professional standards and produce a useful document.

-In this one-day workshop, you will learn communication techniques that will enable you to write specific, relevant, clear and well-structured texts.
+In this one-day course, you will learn communication techniques that will enable you to write specific, relevant, clear and well-structured texts.
 With good planning, some writing and editing tips, you will be able to write documents that meet your communication objectives, the expectations of your readers and prevent misunderstandings.

 This one-day course is intended for communicators who work at scientific or technical organizations, as well as for subject matter experts who are required to write technical documents but are not professional writers.